Claude Code Plugins

 • Common issues with machine_readable sections:

-• Misspelled operation types
+• Wrong operation types (check enum values)

 • Missing required fields in parameters/input/output